 Self-Care Medical Devices

-Medical devices cover a wide range of products from stethoscopes to hemodialysis machines and neurostimulators that are used by health-care professionals.
-A specific category of medical devices comprehends those that are used in the self-care context without the involvement of a healthcare professional – self-care medical devices.
+Medical devices cover a wide range of products from stethoscopes to hemodialysis machines and neurostimulators used by healthcare professionals.
+A specific category of medical devices includes those that are used in the context of self-care without the involvement of a healthcare professional: self-care medical devices.

 Legal framework